 Nurture The Calm Factor

-…with the nostalgic Christmas films, emotion-fuelled television adverts, and countless family memories, Christmas has the potential to become a sob fest.
+…with the nostalgic Christmas films, emotion-fueled television advertisements, and countless family memories, Christmas has the potential to become a sob fest.
 Add to that the hormones, sleepless nights and anxiety of pregnancy, and you may just have a recipe for disaster.
 You may end up sobbing into your sprouts or even screaming across the spuds.
-Try to remember that the holidays are a time for heightened emotions, and so it’s easy for things to get out of hand.
-Stay calm, and try to enjoy your festive period. ~Health&Parenting
+Try to remember that the holidays are a time for heightened emotions, so it’s easy for things to get out of hand.
+Stay calm and try to enjoy your festive period. ~Health&Parenting

 Take Advantage of Free Babysitters

-Being surrounded by a slew of family members that you only see once a year can be lovely and, at the same exact time, beyond stressful.
-Until, that is, you realize what each of these people represent: free babysitters!
-If you are pregnant and have small children, take advantage of this time to hand them off to their aunts, uncles and cousins. ~RosiePope
+Being surrounded by a slew of family members that you only see once a year can be lovely and, at the same time, beyond stressful.
+Until that is, you realize what each of these people represents: free babysitters!
+If you’re pregnant and have small children, take advantage of this time to hand them off to their aunts, uncles, and cousins. ~RosiePope

 Make Gift Giving Easier On Yourself